StrikerSK/go-todo-template/README.md

-# GO Mongo
+# GO Todo Templater
-Simplistic template of basic Task Managing Application using [MongoDB](https://docs.mongodb.com/drivers/go/v1.7/) and [Fiber](https://docs.gofiber.io/).
+Simplistic template of basic Task Managing Application where you can configure your repository.
+To make work you need to implement
+`ITodoRepository` interface and assign to repository variable `mainRepository`.
+See `TodoRepository.go` file for inspiration.
+Created using [Fiber](https://docs.gofiber.io/).
 Please consider using `TestAppPostman.json` file for inspiration.

 ## Important configurations
 - `PORT` - Port on which application will be listening of requests
-- `DB_HOST` - URL to reach Mongo instance, e.g. mongodb://root:example@localhost:27017/?maxPoolSize=20&w=majority
-  var

 ## Endpoints
 - `POST /api/todo` - To create new TODO